Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

-├── jsonify.py                                  - script to convert code into the correct format for JSON ├── linter.py                                   - called by the flask server, sends requests to the openai API ├── message.py                                  - generates messages in the format used by the openai API ├── prompts.txt                                 - contains different prompts ├── requirements.txt                            - pip requirements └── test.py                                     - script that directly sends requests to the openai API
+├── jsonify.py                                  - script to convert code into the correct format for JSON ├── linter.py                                   - called by the flask server, sends requests to the openai API ├── message.py                                  - generates messages in the format used by the openai API ├── openapi.yml     	                        - describes the usage of the webserver according to the openAPI spec ├── prompts.txt                                 - contains different prompts ├── requirements.txt                            - pip requirements └── test.py                                     - script that directly sends requests to the openai API